-Non-commerce courses taken in lieu of commerce courses cannot be counted as non-commerce electives.
+Non commerce courses taken in lieu of commerce courses remot be counted as non-commerce electives.

-d) Economics students must take $Eco 300(\frac{1}{2})$ and $301(\frac{1}{2})$ .
-Other commerce students may take one or both of these courses or any other two half courses in economics for which they have the necessary prerequisites, except Eco 317.1(.2) or 322.1(.2).
+d) Economics students must take Eco 300(1⁄2) and 301(1⁄2).
+Other commerce students may take one or both of these courses or any other two half courses in economics for which have the necessary prerequisites, except Eco 317.1 (.2) or 322.1 (.2).

-e) Students may choose to take a full free elective and defer a credit of economics or commerce law until later in their program.
-A free elective may be chosen from any faculty.
+e) Students may choose to take a full free elective and electric a credit of economics or commerce law until later in their pugram.
+A free elective may be chosen from any Faculty.

-f) Further information regarding this requirement will be available from the Dean of Commerce at the time of registration.
+Further information regarding this requirement will be metable from the Dean of Commerce at the time of registration.

-5. Students are also required to complete a major in accounting, business administration, or economics.
-During the latter part of their junior year, students are expected to choose a major (i.e. accounting, business administration, or economics).
-At this time, business administration majors are also expected to choose their program (finance, management, management science, marketing, personnel and industrial relations or general business studies).
-The first and second senior year requirements are listed below by major, and programs where applicable.
+Students are also required to complete a major in reporting, business administration, or economics.
+During the part of their junior year, students are expected to choose a mor (i.e. accounting, business administration, or economics).
+This time, business administration majors are also expected to choose their program (finance, management, management conce, marketing, personnel and industrial relations or general masses studies).
+The first and second senior year mairements are listed below by major, and programs where main able.

-a) Accounting Major
+Accounting Major

-Acc 323(1/2) Information Systems I
+323(1⁄2) Information Systems I

-Acc 341(1/2) Intermediate Financial Accounting I
+341(1⁄2) Intermediate Financial Accounting I

-Acc 342(1/2) Intermediate Financial Accounting II
+342(1⁄2) Intermediate Financial Accounting II

-Acc 345(1/2) Financial Accounting Theory
+345(1⁄2) Financial Accounting Theory

-Acc 346(1/2) Introductory Cost Accounting
+346(1⁄2) Introductory Cost Accounting

-Acc 455(1/2).
-Accounting Seminar Accounting electives (1) - see note below Non commerce electives (2) Free electives, 200 level or above (1)
+Accounting Seminar Accounting electives (1) - see note below for commerce electives (2) Fire electives, 200 level or above (1)

-Msc 324(1/2) may be used to partially satisfy this requirement.
+Misc 324(1/2) may be used to partially satisfy this requirement.

-b) Economics Major
+Economics Major

-First Senior Year Eco electives, 300 level or above $(1\frac{1}{2})$ - see note below Norrcommerce electives (1)
+First Senior Year pronomics electives 300 level or above (11⁄2) commerce electives (1)

-Economics electives (1/2) Non commerce elective (1) Free electives (2)
+Examomics electives (11⁄2) Son commerce elective (1) Free electives (2)